serverless/dashboard/node/packages/aws-lambda-otel-extension/README.md

 #### 4. Configure monitoring settings

-Monitoring settings are expected to be provided in JSON format at `SLS_OTEL_USER_SETTINGS` environment variable.
+Monitoring settings are expected to be provided in JSON format at `SLS_EXTENSION` environment variable.

 ##### Required settings: